-The apartments have floor-to-ceiling windows, engineered hardwood floors in living areas, in-unit washers and dryers, granite countertops, stainless steel appliances, large walk-in closets and private balconies.
+The apartments have floor-to-ceiling windows and engineered hardwood floors in living areas, individually controlled heater and cooling, in-unit washers and dryers and private balconies.

 The building’s orientation tilts slightly to the northeast maximizing the views from most of the units, and affording views south along the Chicago River.
 High-floor units have glimpses of Lake Michigan.

 Amenities, services, policies

 The most striking feature of Kingsbury Plaza’s amenities is the pool deck, which has a large park-like area adjacent to it.

 The green lawn is by far the largest I’ve seen, on site or by helicopter, on any residential Chicago rooftop.
 It’s a very special amenity in River North, a neighborhood notable for its scarce park space.

 Colorful floral plantings, which vary seasonally, add to the space’s attractiveness.
 There are stainless steel grills and table seating beneath a latticed trellis.

 The feeling of openness on the deck is enhanced by views of River North’s varied architecture in the foreground and the skyline in the background.

 The amenities deck at Kingsbury Plaza is on the south side of the building.
 Surrounding buildings are mostly below the deck’s level ensuring sunlight when the sun is shining.